towolf/towolf.github.com/docs/PsychDocumentation/DisplayOutputMappings.markdown

    which indicate that visual timing on those windows will be broken or highly unreliable.

-   For an example case of such a multi\-gpu setup under Linux, and the procedure that resolved problems and made timestamping work, see Psychtoolbox forum message \#16208:
+   For an example case of such a multi-gpu setup under Linux, and the procedure that resolved problems and made timestamping work, see Psychtoolbox forum message \#16208: